 UAE’s Top 10 Exports

-The UAE’s top 10 exports accounted for over two-thirds (69.5%) of the overall value of its global shipments.
+UAE’s top 10 exports accounted for 89.7% of the overall value of its global shipments.

 The following types of UAE product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Mineral fuels including oil: US$65.4 billion (Down by -15.6% since 2019)

 - Gems, precious metals: $13.7 billion (Reversing a -$10.7 billion deficit)